-Clause 73 Immovable property which can be let by the company shall be any of the following property:
+Clause 71 Immovable property which can be let by the company shall be any of the following immovable property:

-(1) immovable property used for operation of business under section 33 (9) (a) which has not been fully utilized, such as an office or a parking lot; or
+(1) immovable property used by the company for business operations under section 31 (10) (a) which has not been fully utilized, such as an office or a parking lot; or

-(2) immovable property which must be sold by the company pursuant to section 34.
+(2) immovable property which must be sold by the company pursuant to section 33.

-Clause 74 The company may let immovable property in clause 73 under the following conditions.
+Clause 72 The company may let immovable property in clause 71 under the following conditions.